VirtuallyExisting/vcplib/README.md

 ## Hey!
 This is the **_Wii Branch_**, if you are here for 3DS or DS, go to their respective branches, if not, welcome!

+# Due to issues with GRRLIB
+This branch has not been completed.

 **Currently supported platforms:**
 - Nintendo 3DS